tianhaoz95/developer-note/dev-ops-tricks/remote-server-control/super-micro-bmc.md

 # SuperMicro BMC

+There are 3 ways to use the BMC on a SuperMicro motherboard: through vanilla SSH, through a CLI provided by SuperMicro, and through web browser.

 ## How to Power Cycle
 ```bash
 ssh ADMIN@10.23.53.114                 # The default username and password for SuperMicro are ADMIN